-Action Description Review the HA configuration ◆ Understand active-passive configuration See "Reviewing the HA configuration" on page 19.
+Action Description Review the HA configuration Understand active-passive configuration Review the sample configuration See "Reviewing the HA configuration" on page 16.
 Configure the storage hardware and network Set up the storage hardware for a cluster environment Verify the DNS entries for the systems on which Enterprise Vault Server will be installed Review pre-requisites and install InfoScale Enterprise ♦ Install InfoScale Enterprise on all the systems where you want to configure EV for high availability.
-Refer to Veritas InfoScale Installation and Upgrade Guide Review application-specific requirements See "Notes and recommendations for cluster and application configuration" on page 34.
+Refer to Veritas InfoScale Installation and Upgrade Guide Review application-specific requirements See "Notes and recommendations for cluster and application configuration" on page 31.